Approximating Pandora's Box with Correlations: Proofs from Section

+Note that for this reduction we did not change the probabilities of the scenarios, therefore if we had started with uniform probabilities and had an oracle to $\udt$, we would still get an $a(n,m)+1$ algorithm for $\umsscf$. \end{proof}

-In the proof of the theorem, we are using the following two lemmas, that show the feasibility of our constructed policy and bound its cost.
+In the reduction proof of Theorem~\ref{thm:udt_to_pbT}, we are using the following two lemmas, that show that the policy constructed for $\udt$ via the reduction is feasible and has bounded cost.

 \begin{lemma} Given an instance $\mathcal{I'}$ of $\udt$ and the corresponding instance $\mathcal{I}$ of $\umsscf$ in the reduction of Theorem~\ref{thm:udt_to_pbT}, the policy $\pi_\mathcal{I'}$ constructed for $\udt$ is feasible. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:udt_to_pbT_feasible}] It suffices to show that every scenario is isolated.
-Fix scenario $s_i$.
-Observe that $s_i$'s branch has opened the isolating box $B^i$ at some point, since that is the only box giving a less than $T$ value for $s_i$.
-Also, no branch will take the outside option since it costs more than opening all boxes.
-Let $S$ be the set of scenarios just before $B^i$ is opened and note that by definition $s_i\in S$.
+Fix a scenario $s_i$.
+Observe that $s_i$'s branch has chosen the isolating element $E^i$ in the $\umsscf$ solution, since that is the the only element that belongs to set $s_i$.
+Let $S$ be the set of scenarios just before $E^i$ is chosen and note that by definition $s_i\in S$.

 If $|S|=1$, then since $\pi_{\mathcal{I}'}$ runs tests giving the same branching behavior by definition of $\pi_{\mathcal{I}'}$, and $s_i$ is the only scenario left, we have that the branch of $\pi_{\mathcal{I}'}$ isolates scenario $s_i$.